When is registration? December 1st – March 1st

 What equipment is provided?
 ATLL provides each team with an equipment bag, bases, helmets, jerseys and hats, and umpire equipment for AAA-American.
 Players are responsible for their own pants, belts, socks, cleats, baseball glove, and bat.

-Does my child need a new bat for 2018?
-Yes, any bat that you purchased prior to September 2017 can no longer be used in Little League.
+What are the bat standards for Little League?
+Little League made a change to the bat standards, so any bat that was purchased prior to September 2017 can no longer be used in Little League.
 All bats used in Little League must have a USA Baseball sticker on the bat.
 Bats can be as large as 2 5/8” diameter on the barrel.
 For detailed information on the new Little League bat standards go here: http://www.littleleague.org/learn/equipment/baseballbatinfo/USA-Baseball-Bat-Standard-FAQs.htm

 What size bat should I buy for my child?
 This is a tough question to answer and ultimately depends on the size and strength of your child.
 Check out this following link for detailed information on helping you choose the proper bat: https://www.baseballmonkey.com/baseball-bat-buying-guide